MohitGoel92/Written-Restaurant-Reviews-Analysis/README.md

 A very well known model in NLP is the Bag of Words model.
 It is a model used to preprocess the texts to classify before fitting the classification algorithms on the observations containing the text.
 It involves two things:

-- 1.)
-A vocabulary of known words
+- 1) A vocabulary of known words.
-- 2.)
-A measure of the presence of known words
+- 2) A measure of the presence of known words.